0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 ### Abusing Unconstrained Delegation #2 From Forced Authentication to Computer Takeover

-> *Before diving into anything, it is important to note that while we are using an Unconstrained Delegation mcahine to capture the ticket, the actual 'Computer Takeover' trick (S4U2self) does not require the target machine to have any delegation configured.
+> *Before diving into anything, it is important to note that while we are using an Unconstrained Delegation machine to capture the ticket, the actual 'Computer Takeover' trick (S4U2self) does not require the target machine to have any delegation configured.
 Any computer account in the domain can use the S4U2self extension to request a TGS for any user to itself without prior setup.*

 Waiting for a high level user to authenticate to them machine that we own isn't the most reliable way in real life scenarios, we are not guaranteed to have a high level user auth to us.

-So instead of there is a way to get local admin on any machine by forging TGS for any user to that specific computer by:
+So instead there is a way to get local admin on any machine by forging TGS for any user to that specific computer by:
 1. Forcing the targeted computer (`DC01`) to auth to us (via tools like `PetitPotam` or `SpoolSample`).

-2. Because of the delegation setting, `DC01` sends its own Machine Account TGT (DC01$) to our server.
-This ticket is now cached in `LSASS` of `SRV02`.
+2. Because of the delegation setting, `DC01` sends its own Machine Account TGT to our server.
+This ticket is now cached in `LSASS` of `WS01`.

 3. We use this captured DC01$ TGT to perform an S4U2self request *(More details on this below)*.
 This asks the Domain Controller to give us a TGS for any user (like Administrator) to a service on that same machine.
 - *This works even if the user is marked as "Sensitive and cannot be delegated" because the computer is only delegating to itself, which bypasses that specific Kerberos restriction.*